 In mid-March when it became obvious COVID-19 had arrived in the U.S., markets shifted their attention to domestic meat supplies.
 On March 16 when Ohio’s schools closed, they were no longer offering lunch to 1.7 million schoolchildren.
 Families were suddenly needing to shop for food – including meat – to prepare at home.
 A week later Ohio’s stay-at-home order was issued.
 That resulted in restaurants closing or only offering drive through service and families were once again headed back to the grocery to stock up as they prepared to create even more meals at home.
 As Americans were now suddenly no longer spending more than a third of their food budget on meals prepared away from home, the markets reacted with a short-lived spike in livestock prices as supply scrambled to keep up with demand in local meat cases.

 It’s now April and the markets have shifted their focus away from the demands of simply feeding the consumer, but are now concerned about packing plants operating below capacity or temporarily closing down due to the impact the virus is having on the labor force in those plants.
-While demands for meat in the retail case remains strong, and livestock inventory is more than adequate to supply that demand, the loss of U.S. harvest capacity is now causing a backlog of market ready livestock at the farm.
+While demand for meat in the retail case remains strong, and livestock inventory is more than adequate to supply that demand, the loss of U.S. harvest capacity is now causing a backlog of market-ready livestock at the farm.
 The net result is strong prices in the meat case at a time when farm gate livestock prices are depressed simply due to the lack of a market outlet.

 Today, consumers are again facing the potential for temporary disruptions to the meat supply chain until packing plants can get back to full production.
-At first glance this may seem to be a short-term problem the consumer can simply manage around.
+At first glance, this may seem to be a short-term problem the consumer can simply manage around.
 Unfortunately, the same is not necessarily true for the livestock owner.

-The three articles that follow focus more closely on the impact COVID-19 is having on beef, swine and lamb producers and their individual markets.
+The three articles that follow focus more closely on the impact COVID-19 is having on beef, swine, and lamb producers and their individual markets.